Only this pageAll pages

 Q: How much power does it draw from my iPhone?
 A: Idle WLAN Pi Go uses about 1.5 Watts.
 Scanning for Wi-Fi networks, it uses about 2 Watts.
 During the USB Power Delivery negotiation, it requests up to 900 mA.

 Q: Any advantages over WiFiMan Wizard?
 A: Yes!
 WLAN Pi Go has Intel BE200 Wi-Fi adapter and supports Wi-Fi 7 including the 6 GHz band.
 It allows you to scan or capture frames on either 2.4 GHz, 5 GHz, or 6 GHz channel.
 With the optional Oscium Lucid spectrum analyser, it also supports tri-band spectrum analysis.
+Same as all other WLAN Pi models, the Go is open source.
+Its API allows you get raw data off the unit, and use them in your script or app.

 Q: Can I connect it to a laptop?
 A: Yes, you can.
 Not all features will be supported though.
 It is designed to be a mobile tool.
 WiFi Explorer Pro on macOS and Windows, and Airtool on macOS, allow you to connect to the WLAN Pi Go via USB and perform Wi-Fi scanning and packet capture respectively.